w3c/wai-curricula/content/content-author/images.md

   * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
 * write textual information as regular text instead of including text content in an image file
-* collaborate with designers and developers to ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
+* collaborate with designers and developers to:
+  * ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
+  * mark an image as decorative when it does not convey information
 * identify requirements for authoring tools to:
   * support the inclusion of alternative text for informative images
   * enable authors to amend automatically generated text alternatives for quality and accuracy